Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick_Program_Tab.rst

    :alt: Screenshot of RED Brick Wizard Step 3 (C#).
    :align: center

+For C# the Tinkerforge.dll is available in ``/usr/lib/`` and can thus be found by mono.
+That means, if you compile your C# program and you use the Tinkerforge.dll as reference, it will be automatically found on the RED Brick.
+You don't have to add the Tinkerforge.dll in step 2.

 * Mono Version: Currently there is only one mono version installed.
 * Start Mode: Currently only *Executable* is available as start mode.
 * Executable: Choose the .NET executable from the files that you added